BlessingLonge/MyPortfolio/README.md

 ## 🌱 Currently Learning

 - Power Query & Macros for Excel automation
-- Python for data analysis (pandas, matplotlib)
+- R for Data Analysis
 - Git & GitHub for project collaboration and version control

 ---